whisthq/technical-interviews/logging-dashboard/README.md

 ### Setting It Up

-We have provided a bare-boned React app and Python Flask application, which is meant to help you get started.
+We have provided a barebone React app and Python Flask application, which is meant to help you get started.
 NOTE: If you are familiar with another framework or would like to set up your own client/server, feel free to do so--the setup process below is meant to let you get started as quickly as possible.

 If you have any problems setting up, please feel free to contact Ming via ming@fractalcomputers.com, or text 617-997-9751 if he doesn't respond within a few minutes.